whosaysni/robotframework-ja/docs/userguide/CreatingTestData/TestDataSyntax.rst

 the `extended variable syntax`_ when more than one space is needed.

 __ `Handling whitespace`_

+.. _split into several rows:
+.. _Dividing test data to several rows:

 Dividing test data to several rows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~